ishi0026/portfolio/README.md

 # What have I learned by creating my web portfolio?
 I learned about the rich features of bootstrap.
 It was very interesting to be able to implement parts of the site that I had previously implemented by writing many lines of css by adding a single sentence in the HTML.For example, I had a hard time with the margins of text and buttons in midterm, but I learned how to use simple words like mb in bootstrap.I had a hard time with the margins of text and buttons in midterm, but with bootstrap, simple words like mb are all that is needed.
-Also, creating responsive design is much easier, just writing simple words such as `.col-lg-` `.m-` supported me to create responsive design.
+Also, creating responsive design is much easier, just writing simple words such as `.col-lg-` supported me to create responsive design.
 Lastly, I found that the visual arrangement of the site can be improved by modifying the position and colors based on various examples in bootstrap.

 I learned about various functions and wanted to try them out, but at the same time, I learned how difficult it is to think about the ease of viewing.
 For example, too much text can confuse the viewer.
 If I use a lot of animations, it is more difficult to understand.
 I felt that this was a good thing.